RESEARCH NEWS – DECEMBER 2017

 Supervisor’s transparency and nurturance reduces the power differential.
 Ok so the language is a bit psychologically-oriented but the concept is the same.
 Roughly translated this seems to be getting at supervisors being able to share their own perceived weaknesses and uncertainty with their trainee.

 Any of this ringing bells for you?
-If you’re interested you can read all about it here:

 A framework for addressing supervisor-supervisee value conflict